Perdió este culo

 "Perdió Este Culo" (Spanish for "He Lost This Ass") is a song recorded by Spanish singer-songwriter Bad Gyal.
 It was released, along with the album, on 26 January 2024 as the eighth and final single from Bad Gyal's debut studio album, La joia (2024), through Universal Music Latino and Interscope Records.
 Lyrically, the song reminds an ex-lover "what he's missing out on."
 A music video directed by Félix Bollaín and starring Spanish actor Martiño Rivas was released for the song.
 The song peaked at number 15 in Spain.

 On 24 May 2024, a remixed version of the single titled "Perdió" (English: "He Lost") featuring Puerto Rican rapper Ivy Queen was released with an accompanying music video.
-The remix features different harmonies and ad-libs and additional bars from Ivy Queen, in-place of the original track's final bars.
+The remix features different harmonies, ad-libs and additional bars from Ivy Queen, in-place of the original track's final bars.

 Release and promotion

-The song was first performed on May 22, 2022, in Viladecans, Barcelona, alongside tracks such as «Sexy», «Chulo», «Tremendo Culón» and «La Prendo».
+The song was first performed on May 22, 2022, in Viladecans, Barcelona, alongside tracks such as "Sexy", "Chulo", "Tremendo Culón" and "La Prendo".
 It quickly gained widespread popularity and public approval, as recordings of the performance were soon uploaded to social media platforms like SoundCloud and TikTok, where users began enthusiastically promoting and generating hype around the track.

-At his concerts, audiences were already chanting «Perdió Este Culo» even before the song was officially released on streaming platforms.
+At concerts, audiences were already chanting "Perdió Este Culo" before the song was officially released on streaming platforms.
 This organic anticipation significantly contributed to the track’s viral momentum and cultural traction.